 Conveniently located in Erie, Pennsylvania, our office is easily accessible, spacious, and stocked with the latest advances in optical technology.
-Using state-of-the-art laser technology with the Alcon Allegretto Wave® Eye-Q laser, Dr. Levin can restore your vision, freeing you from having to use traditional optical aids.
-Recognized as a leader and pioneer in ophthalmology in the Erie area, Dr. Levin has had the privilege of working on a wide variety of optical cases at his practice in Pennsylvania, Cole Eye Institute in Cleveland, and Saint Vincent Surgery Center.
+Using state-of-the-art laser technology with the Alcon Allegretto Wave® Eye-Q laser, the doctors can restore your vision, freeing you from having to use traditional optical aids.
+Recognized as a leader and pioneer in ophthalmology in the Erie area, Dr. Levin in particular has had the privilege of working on a wide variety of optical cases at his practice in Pennsylvania, Cole Eye Institute in Cleveland, and Saint Vincent Surgery Center.
 Our eye care specialists have been achieving consistently excellent results through LASIK and PRK laser eye surgery since the procedures were introduced to the American public in the 1990s.

 LASIK is a surgical procedure that is performed in the comfort of the Saint Vincent Outpatient Surgery Center.
 This laser eye surgery, using the Alcon Allegretto Wave® Eye-Q laser, can instantly reduce your dependency on optical aids such as glasses and contacts.
 The revolutionary refractive laser uses state-of-the-art precision technology to map out the unique qualities of your eye for a more accurate adjustment.
 The device hugs the curvature of your eye to deliver treatment that matches its exact specifications.